level23/druid-client/README.md

 ## Reindex / compact data / kill

 Druid stores data in segments.
 When you want to update some data, you have to rebuild the _whole_ segment.
 Therefore, we use smaller segments when the data is still "fresh".
+In our experience, if data needs to be updated (rebuild), it is most of the times fresh data.
-The chance of data needed to be rebuild is the biggest when it is fresh.
-In this way, we only need to rebuild 1 hour of data, instead for a whole month or such.
+By keeping fresh data in smaller segments, we only need to rebuild 1 hour of data, instead for a whole month or such.

 We use for example hour segments for "today" and "yesterday", and we have some processes which will change this data into bigger segments after that.